HariKoor/OMR_API/DEPLOYMENT.md

 ## Solution: Docker Container

 We've created a Docker container that includes:
-- ✅ Ubuntu Linux base
+- ✅ Ubuntu 22.04 Linux base
 - ✅ Python 3
-- ✅ Audiveris (Java version)
+- ✅ Audiveris 5.7.1 (installed via official .deb package)
 - ✅ MuseScore 3 (Linux version)
 - ✅ Your FastAPI application

 The code now **auto-detects the OS** and uses the correct binary paths.

+**Note:** Audiveris is installed using the official Ubuntu 22.04 .deb package from the GitHub releases, which properly handles all dependencies and binary paths.

 ---